ABWF COVID-19 Policies for 2021 Volunteer Projects

 If exposure occurs or a participant shows symptoms of COVID:

-- All project work will cease and all personnel returned to the starting point as quickly and safely as possible.
+- All project work will stop and all personnel will return to the starting point as quickly and safely as possible.

 - As soon as practicable, ABWF will notify USFS staff (lead contact on project) that the project was stopped and crew returned due to possibility of exposure to coronavirus.

 - Any possible infected volunteer/staff shall seek medical attention immediately.
 The rest of the crew, including leaders, will self-isolate in home until it is determined that the infected individual tested negative for COVID, or 14 days.

 - ABWF will comply with any further reporting requested by USFS or local health authorities.
 All volunteers will cooperate as requested.